Autotuner Module#

 Fit a Random Forest classifier to predict “good” vs “bad” configurations: - Configs with performance < quantile threshold are labeled as “good” (class 1) - Configs with performance >= quantile threshold are labeled as “bad” (class 0) - Weighted classification emphasize configs that are much better than the threshold

-For each generation: - Generate random neighbors around the current best configurations - Score all neighbors using the classifier’s predicted probability of being “good” - Benchmark only the top frac_selected fraction of neighbors - Retrain the classifier on all observed data (not incremental) - Update search trajectories based on new results
+For each generation: - Generate random neighbors around the current best configurations - Score all neighbors using the classifier’s predicted probability of being “good” - Penalizes points that are similar to previously selected points - Selects points to benchmark via sequential greedy optimization - Retrain the classifier on all observed data (not incremental) - Update search trajectories based on new results

 The weighted classification model learns to identify which configs maximize expected improvement over the current best config.
 Compared to fitting a surrogate to fit the config performances themselves, since this method is based on classification, it can also learn from configs that timeout or have unacceptable accuracy.